You are here

 Regular.
 Applicants who have met all Graduate School and Graduate Studies Committee admission criteria and who have been approved by the Graduate Studies Committee to pursue a graduate degree are designated as regular students.

 Conditional.
 Applicants whose academic records indicate that they may have difficulty performing satisfactorily in a graduate degree program are designated as conditional students by the Graduate Studies Committee or by the Graduate School.
 This classification is assigned for one or more of the following reasons: The applicant has a baccalaureate or professional degree from an unaccredited college or university, less than the 3.0 cGPA in last degree earned, and/or subject matter deficiencies as specified by the Graduate Studies Committee.
 The purpose of the conditional classification is to provide students an opportunity to compensate for any deficiencies and to demonstrate the ability to perform satisfactorily in the graduate program.

-It is recommended that conditional students not enroll for more than nine credit hours per semester and not hold graduate associate appointments requiring them to give instruction in the area of subject matter deficiency.
-If the conditional designation results from a low entering cumulative point-hour ratio (CPHR), the candidate is ineligible to hold an appointment as a graduate associate (GA) unless the Graduate School approves a petition from the Graduate Studies Committee.
+It is recommended that conditional students not enroll for more than nine credit hours per autumn or spring semester and not hold graduate associate (GA) appointments requiring them to give instruction in the area of subject matter deficiency.
+If the conditional designation results from a low entering cGPA, the candidate is ineligible to hold an appointment as a GA unless the Graduate School approves a petition from the Graduate Studies Committee.